games-on-whales/gow/docs/collections/_configuration/nvidia.md

        configuration: driver=nvidia latency=0
 ```

-In order to make use of your GPU inside docker containers, you'll need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).
+In order to make use of your GPU inside a docker container, you'll need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

-Once that's done, you can run the container, you should add the following ENV variables to the docker-compose file
+Once that's done, you can run the container.
+You should add the following ENV variables to the docker-compose file:

 ```yaml
 environment: